openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 2. Remove synthetic liquid production
 3. Adjust wind and solar so that excess generation is near zero

-Result: primary energy factor 1.54 (AD + Sebatier process uses 54% of additional wind and solar supply to generate backup for lights, appliances & cooking, electric cars and heatpumps).
+Result: primary energy factor 1.54 (AD + sabatier process uses 54% of additional wind and solar supply to generate backup for lights, appliances & cooking, electric cars and heatpumps).
 We use this same over-supply extent for our battery capacity estimate.

 4. Remove sabatier process and AD.
 5. Remove backup gas turbines